Which dog breeds are suitable for beginners

 Top 10 dog breeds for beginners

-Golden Retriever and Labrador Retriever
+Golden Retrievers and Labrador Retrievers

 Bernese Mountain Dog

-Bichon Frisé
+Bichon Frise

 Maltese